Rcklos/Rcklos/AWESOME-STARS.md

 ## Go

-- [ergo-services/ergo](https://github.com/ergo-services/ergo) - an actor based Framework for creating event-driven architecture using technologies and design patterns of Erlang/OTP in Golang with Zero dependencies
+- [ergo-services/ergo](https://github.com/ergo-services/ergo) - An actor-based Framework with network transparency for creating event-driven architecture using technologies and design patterns of Erlang/OTP in Golang.
+Zero dependencies.

 ## HTML